 Last Updated on

-From Endodontist to primary care physicians to cardiac specialists, there are many different types of doctors who work hard to keep you physically healthy.
-The same is true when it comes to the dental professionals who work just as hard to maintain the health of your teeth and gums.
-There are some oral care practitioners who offer general care while others treat patients with serious dental problems requiring specialized treatment.
+Dentist, Endodontist, and Orthodontist.
+From Endodontists to primary care physicians to cardiac specialists, there are many different types of doctors who work hard to keep you physically healthy.
+The same is true when it comes to dental professionals who work just as hard to maintain the health of your teeth and gums.
+There are some oral care practitioners who offer general oral health care while others treat patients with serious dental problems requiring specialized treatment.
+In this post well take you through te differences between an Endodontist, Dentist, and Orthodontist.
+Let’s get cracking.

 A dentist is like the primary care doctor of dental care.
 Their job is to monitor your overall dental health.
 Most people without any serious dental issues will visit this type of oral care provider.
 This is the person who will determine if there’s a dental problem that requires further attention.
 Such as a cavity or signs of a gum infection.

-This is also the professional who is likely to be the first one to observe that you have a problem with your teeth or gums that requires further attention, including issues with misalignment or other abnormalities.
+This is also the professional who is likely to be the first one to observe that you have a problem with your oral health, teeth, or gums that requires further attention, including issues with misalignment or other abnormalities.
 For example, they may notice you are developing a significant overbite and refer you to a dental specialist to see if braces are right for you.

 The main role of this oral care professional, however, is to encourage patients to take steps to prevent serious problems with regular checkups.
 They will be able to give you advice on things such as how to properly brush and floss and how to minimize the development of stains on your teeth.
 A typical checkup might include: